What Happens When the Air Force Grounds a Fleet

 🕑 Duration depends on engineering analysis — could be days or months

-📋 The T-38 fleet grounding follows a Mississippi crash where both pilots ejected safely
+📋 The T-38 fleet grounding follows the Alabama crash of a Columbus AFB T-38 in which both pilots ejected safely

 The Terminology Matters